maximilianmarx/maximilianmarx/README.md

 ### Hi there 👋

+I'm Max, currently working as a Product Manager while studying Software Engineering.
+I was always curious about how digital systems work behind the scenes.
+That's why I started diving deeper into IT Security during my apprenticeship.
+I started to gain practical experience with Python, C, Assembly & Penetration Testing.
+During the day I'm implementing Change Requests for our CRM software.
+At night I heavily enjoy Red Teaming.

 <!--
 **maximilianmarx/maximilianmarx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.